TrelisResearch/arc-agi-2025/o3-tools/README.md

 [x] Check whether the code sandbox on openai is ephemeral or not.
 Yes, with `auto` the same container is used and variables persist.

 - MEDIUM:
-[ ] Try inputting images of the problem as well as just the problem itself.
 [ ] Bringing the sandbox to be local:
+  [ ] Describe the code interpreter as a tool that the openai resopnese api can use.
+  - When the tool is called, the code interpreter output / results need to be passed back as a tool response.
+We'll write a small test script to go in the tests folder to check this out. and test it with gpt-4.1-nano.
+  - We'll need to update code for how loggings works and to apply a max number of turns.
+In fact we'll need to handle looping of the code ourselves, until "Final Answer: " is present.
   [ ] Stop looping at thresholds:
     - Stop after 4 | 16 tool calls if no valid grid sizes created.
     - Stop after 8 | 32 tool calls if no training problems solved.
 [ ] Build a priority list based on # (or percentage) of training grids solved.

+[ ] Try inputting images of the problem as well as just the problem itself.

 - SLOW:
 [ ] Add pixel accuracy as a priority list metric (e.g. metric = f(pixel accuracy, training problems solved)).